 September 14 – from a visit here on September 9 We visited the Bremerhaven German Emigration Museum recently as part of Ken and Gloria Temple’s 17-day exploration of ancestral villages and towns and sightseeing around Germany.
 The museum was opened in 2002 and since then, has improved its presentation dramatically with a fascinating look into […]

-July 12 We sent our guests back to Calgary today after the conclusion of their first trip to Germany.
-Sisters Jennifer and Christina enjoyed a relaxed tour throughout southern and southwestern Germany including a stay in a castle at Hirschhorn, a stay in Germany’s oldest hotel in Miltenberg, three nights in Germany’s oldest fortified […]
+We sent our guests back to Calgary today after the conclusion of their first trip to Germany.
+Sisters Jennifer and Christina enjoyed a relaxed tour throughout southern and southwestern Germany including a stay in a castle at Hirschhorn, a stay in Germany’s oldest hotel in Miltenberg, three nights in Germany’s oldest fortified town of […]

 People on a big bus tour rarely get to stop and smell the flowers, much less take the time for a well-composed photograph.
 With European Focus Private Tours philosophy of “your pace is our pace,” our guests have all the time they want to capture the moment.
 Our recent guest Art shoots his ancestral village […]